Internal Documents Reveal COVID-19 Hospitalization Data The Government Keeps Hidden

 Health data experts NPR consulted had ideas on how to improve the analysis.
 For instance, Panchadsaram suggested that some of the county-level charts, currently presented as raw numbers, would be more useful if analyzed per capita.
 "You really need to adjust it to the number of people [in an area] to get a sense of where things are being overwhelmed," he says.

 And the quality of the underlying data is a concern.
-Health experts say the data quality was compromised by a controversial shift in data collection from CDC to HHS in July, and that the issues with data quality have not been fully resolved.
+Health experts say the data quality was compromised by a controversial shift in data collection from the CDC to HHS in July, and that the issues with data quality have not been fully resolved.

 Hospitals have had to adjust to onerous new reporting requirements, and the hospital data is no longer checked and analyzed by seasoned epidemiologists and other experts at CDC.